React to Email Events in Real Time

 Receive structured event payloads

-When an event fires, MultiMail POSTs a JSON payload to your endpoint.
-Every payload includes event_type, mailbox, message_id, thread_id, timestamp, and event-specific fields (e.g., bounce_code and diagnostic on bounce events, from and subject on inbound events).
+When an event fires, MultiMail POSTs a JSON payload shaped as { event, timestamp, data }.
+The data object includes mailbox_id and email_id, plus event-specific fields (e.g., bounce_code, diagnostic, and recipient on bounce events; from and subject on inbound events).

 3